PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 ## 3.32.0 PySimpleGUI 24-May-2019

-* Rework of ALLL Tooltips.
-Was always displaying at uttuper left part of element.
-Not displays closer to where mouse entered or edited
+* Rework of ALL Tooltips.
+It was always displaying at upper left part of element.
+It does not display closer to where mouse entered or edited
 * New Element.Widget base class variable.
 Brings tkinter into the newer architecture of user accessibility to underlying GUI Frameworks' widgets
 * New SetTooltip Element method.
 Means all Elements gain this method.
 Can set the tooltip on the fly now for all elements
 * Include scroll bar when making visible / invisible Listbox Elements